zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 2. We will create a filter to only show those races that have a score assigned to them.

-   Drag the score to the filter region.
+   Drag `SCORE` to the filter region.

    ![Banner](images/drag-score2.png)

-   Then configure the SCORE field to be between 0 and 10.
-This will remove any RACES that don't have scores from the active selection.
+   Then configure the `SCORE` field to be between 0 and 10.
+This will remove any races that don't have scores from the active selection.

 	 ![Banner](images/configure-filter2.png)